 - Adoption or foster care placement documentation

-3. Employees must fill out Part I of the Supervisor Form, then submit the form to their supervisor for completion and Department Head signature.
+3. Employees must fill out Part I of the Supervisor Form (for staff employees) or Supervisor Form (for faculty), then submit the form to their supervisor for completion and Department Head/Dean signature, and Provost signature (for faculty only).
 This completed form should be submitted to the ADA/504 Coordinator.

 Employees can anticipate the following process: